 We are hiring!

-The Fioravante lab is looking for a Student Assistant II-Animal Care.
-The preferred candidate is a UC Davis undergraduate student in their 2nd or 3rd year of studies in Animal Science, Zoology, Veterinary Sciences, or closely related field.
-This is a work study-eligible position.
-For more information and to apply, please visit the UC Davis Handshake website and search for job # 5756478.
+The Fioravante lab is looking for a full-time Lab Assistant II.
+The preferred candidate is a recent college graduate with a degree in Neuroscience, Cognitive Science, Biological Science, or closely related field, and an interest in neuroscience research.
+For more information and to apply, please visit the UC Davis Handshake website and search for job #6334725.

 ADVANCING DIVERSITY IN NEUROSCIENCE RESEARCH